swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ### Don't isolate empty explicit `deinit`

-Empty explicit deinitializers are also eligible to be nonisolated as an optimization.
-But that would mean that interface of the declaration depends on its implementation.
+Empty explicit `deinit`s are also eligible to be nonisolated as an optimization.
+But that would mean that the interface of the declaration depends on its implementation.
 Currently, Swift infers function signature only for closure literals, but never for named functions.

 ### Explicit opt-in into `deinit` isolation

 This would eliminate any possibility of unexpected changes in behavior of the existing code, but would penalize future users, creating inconsistency between isolation inference rules for `deinit` and regular methods.
 Currently there is syntax for opt-out from isolation for actor instance members, but there is no syntax for opt-in.
-Having opt-in for deinitializers would require introducing such syntax, and it would be used only for actor deinitializers.
-There is already `isolated` keyword, but it is applied to function arguments, not to function declarations.
+Having opt-in for `deinit`s would require introducing such syntax, and it would be used only for actor `deinit`s.
+There is already the `isolated` keyword, but it is applied to function arguments, not to function declarations.

-Classes whose deinitializers have nonisolated synchronous externally-visible side effects, like `AnyCancellable`, are unlikely to be isolated on global actors or be implemented as an actor.
+Classes whose `deinit`s have nonisolated synchronous externally-visible side effects, like `AnyCancellable`, are unlikely to be isolated on global actors or be implemented as an actor.

-Proposal preserves behavior of deinitializers that have synchronous externally-visible side effects only under assumption that they are always released on the isolating actor.
+This proposal preserves behavior of `deinit`s that have synchronous externally-visible side effects only under assumption that they are always released on the isolating actor.

-Deinitializers that explicitly notify about completion of their side effect continue to satisfy their contract even if proposal changes their behavior.
+`deinit`s that explicitly notify about completion of their side effect continue to satisfy their contract even if proposal changes their behavior.

 ### Use asynchronous deinit as the only tool for `deinit` isolation

-Synchronous deinit has an efficient fast path that jumps right into deinit implementation without context switching, or any memory allocations.
-But asynchronous deinit would require creation of task in all cases.
+Synchronous `deinit` has an efficient fast path that jumps right into the `deinit` implementation without context switching, or any memory allocations.
+But asynchronous `deinit` would require creation of task in all cases.